suryanshvermaa/create-express-mongo-prod/readme.md

 1. Enter your project name
 2. Choose your preferred package manager (npm, yarn, or pnpm)
 3. Select your preferred language (TypeScript or JavaScript)
-4. If you have choose Typescript then you can choose prisma with postgres or mongoose with mongoDB
-5. You can choose graphQL if you have choose Typescript+MongoDB

 Note: You don't need to install the package globally.
 The `create` command will automatically download and execute the latest version of the package.